Mortons Neurom - Rehcore AB

 What shoes should I avoid?

-Avoid tight shoes with high heels or narrow toe boxes, as they can increase pressure on the forefoot and worsen symptoms.
+Avoid tight shoes with high heels or a narrow toe box, as they can increase pressure on the forefoot and worsen symptoms.

 Text created by: